haleyelder/haleyelder/README.md

 ## Hi there 👋

 I'm currently a Software Support Specialist and web developer in Portland, Oregon!
-I've been self teaching myself code for the past few years, first focusing on JavaScript, Python, and more recently, Java.
+I've been self teaching myself code for the past few years, primarily focusing on JavaScript and Python working toward full stack projects.

 I'm also:\
 💻 [WWCodePDX](https://www.womenwhocode.com/portland) Volunteer\